PhD, Business Administration, Kelley School of Business, Indiana University. Concentration: Marketing; Minor(s): Quantitative Analysis and Psychology.

 BS, Business Administration, Cook School of Business, St. Louis University.
 Concentration: Accounting.

 Dr. Lindsey's research interests are within the Consumer Behavior domain of Marketing.
-He has published articles in the Journal of Consumer Research, Marketing Science, Journal of Consumer Psychology, and Journal of Experimental Psychology: Applied.
+He has published articles in the Journal of Consumer Research, Journal of Marketing, Marketing Science, Journal of Consumer Psychology, Organizational Behavior and Human Decision Processes, and Journal of Experimental Psychology: Applied.
 He has also published proceedings in Advances in Consumer Research.
-Specifically, Dr. Lindsey specializes in two areas of research: (1) framing/information processing and (2) learning/memory.
-In the framing/information processing area, Dr. Lindsey focuses on identifying consumer biases and/or differences in attitudes/evaluations as a function of how information is presented or bundled.
-In the learning/memory area, Dr. Lindsey focuses on identifying differences in the encoding/retrieval and learning of product or brand information as a function of various contextual or situational factors.
-Consumer behavior topics of interest include: group information generation and brainstorming, product-feature learning, package size considerations, errors of omission and commission in the marketplace, credit and spending decisions, healthy and unhealthy food choices and consumption, decision-making confidence, brand loyalty and disloyalty, comparative advertising, and gender stereotypes in the marketplace.
+Topics of interest include: group brainstorming, product-feature learning, serving and package size considerations, omissions and commissions in the marketplace, credit and spending decisions, healthy and unhealthy food choices and consumption, decision-making confidence, brand loyalty and disloyalty, comparative advertising, and gender stereotypes in the marketplace.

 My research has been featured on international television shows and national radio shows and has been written about in international print media outlets (magazines) and in national and international online media outlets.
 See specific articles below.